EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 After reading the post, developers will be able to create reusable GUI components, making the development faster.

 The [code repo](https://github.com/EddyTheCo/NFTQMLShimmerpp/tree/v0.1.1) serves as an example application of this post.
-The repo creates a library that defines custom QML types defined in C++ and QML, and use that library in a [simple NFT game](https://eddytheco.github.io/NFTQMLShimmerpp/).
+The repo creates a library that defines custom QML types defined in C++ and QML and uses that library in a [simple NFT game](https://eddytheco.github.io/NFTQMLShimmerpp/).

 The linked video shows the benefits of using a declarative language like QML and speculates about the use of this in games, wallet applications, etc. The video also shows how to use  the library in your application.
 Make sure you watch the video, so you  always win in our simple NFT game.